 Jump To

-These are not the type of sugar-free cookies where you add a bunch of maple syrup, honey, or artificial sweeteners to compensate for the sweetness.
+These homemade cookies are not the type of sugarless cookies in which you add maple syrup, honey, applesauce, or artificial sweetener to compensate for the sweetness.

 On the contrary, these healthy flourless sugar-free oatmeal cookies are made with natural ingredients.

-We add bananas for naturally sweet flavor along with chocolate chips which are optional here or can be substituted with naturally sweet raisins.
+We add bananas for a naturally sweet flavor, along with dark chocolate chips, which are optional here or can be substituted with naturally sweet raisins (just make sure the dried raisins are without added sugar!).

 For the healthier and basic cookies, you’ll only need 4 ingredients.